cjohansen/react-sweeper/Readme.md

 console.
 This is not the world's most scientific benchmark, but if you hit refresh a few times, you get a picture of the average, and the difference is big enough to notice with a fairly small dataset.
+You will likely see the mutable version being the slowest and the immutable ES6 version being the fastest.

 ## ES6